agroce/cs562w16/projects/hubbarsp/README.md

 <ddl>   ::= CREATE TABLE <qual-name> ( <cols> ) ;
 ```

-DML statements in the object language are simplified `SELECT` statements.
+DML statements in the object language consist of simplified `SELECT` statements.
-Concrete syntax specific to DML statements is given by the following grammar:
+Concrete syntax specific to DML statements is given by the following grammar.

 ```
 <num>     ::= (any number)